ernestomi/Tenant-classification/README.md

 This is just an example of how to use Pandas and SciKit learn in a quick classification challenge.

+# Viewing the project

+Github has an open issue with rendering .ipynb files, so it may not work for you.
+But dont fear, you can:
+ - View the HTML file (here)[Tenant_Classification.html]
+ - View the iPynb on nbviewer (here)[https://nbviewer.jupyter.org/github/ernestomonroy/Tenant-classification/blob/master/Tenant_Classification.ipynb]

 # Contributors

-The work here has been carried out by Ernesto Monroy, LiLib Koo, Ollie Mirnezemi and Victor Torrent
+The work here has been carried out by __Ernesto Monroy, LiLib Koo, Ollie Mirnezemi and Victor Torrent__

 # License